-Located in the mechanical access hatch (see Figure 3.5.1 and Figure 3.5.2), the bilge pump is activated automatically by a float switch when water reaches a predetermined level.
-The bilge pump can also be manually controlled from the helm switch panel or the SWITCHES screen on the helm display.
-Operate the pump manually by pressing once to turn on; the pump turns off automatically.
+Located in the motorwell access hatch (see Figure 3.4.1 and Figure 3.4.2), the bilge pump is activated automatically by a float switch when water reaches a predetermined level.
+The bilge pump can also be manually controlled from the helm switch panel.
+Press bilge pump switch once to turn it on and turn off when done using.
 For maintenance information refer to chapter 5, Care and Maintenance.